-&lt;sup>8 Additional guidance on PEPs can be found in the "FATF Guidance - Politically Exposed Persons (Recommendations 12 and 22)".
+11 Additional guidance on PEPs can be found in the "FATF Guidance - Politically Exposed Persons (Recommendations 12 and 22)".
 This is a guidance tool issued by FATF based on the experiences of countries, international organisations, the private sector and non-governmental organisations which may assist in implementation of requirements relating to PEPs.

-- This means that proactive steps must be taken, such as assessing clients on the basis of risk criteria, risk profiles, the business model, verification of CDD information, and the professional firm's own research, to determine whether a client or a beneficial owner is a foreign PEP. - 4.30 Professional firms shall also take reasonable measures, based on the assessment of the level of risk, to determine whether a client or beneficial owner is a domestic PEP or an international organisation PEP. - This means reviewing, according to relevant risk factors, CDD data collected.
-The risk of the business relationship shall be determined and, in low risk cases, no further steps to determine if a customer is a PEP is required. - 4.31 The different sets of requirements to detect PEPs (paragraph 4.29 for foreign PEPs and paragraph 4.30 for domestic/international organisation PEPs) reflect that the level of risks are different.
+- 4.31 The different sets of requirements to detect PEPs (paragraph 4.29 for foreign PEPs and paragraph 4.30 for domestic/international organisation PEPs) reflect that the level of risks are different.
 In practice, professional firms may choose to use one client on-boarding procedure for all clients. - 4.32 In cases of foreign PEPs or high risk business relationship with domestic PEPs, international organisation PEPs, or PEPs who have stepped down from their prominent public functions, taking into consideration the level of influence such persons may continue to exercise after stepping down from their prominent public functions (whether as client or beneficial owner), professional firms shall, in addition to performing normal CDD measures, perform enhanced CDD measures.
-This includes: - (a) Obtaining senior management approval for establishing (or continuing, for existing clients) such business relationships; - (b) Taking reasonable measures to establish the source of wealth and source of funds; and - (c) Conducting enhanced ongoing monitoring of the business relationship. - 4.33 The enhanced CDD requirements for a PEP shall also apply to family members and close associates of such a PEP. - 4.34 In cases of lower risk business relationship with domestic PEPs, international organisation PEPs or PEPs who have stepped down from their prominent functions, their family members and close associates, the professional firm may adopt a risk-based approach in determining whether to perform enhanced CDD or the extent of enhanced CDD to perform. - 4.35 When considering whether to establish or continue a business relationship with a PEP, his/her family members and close associates, the focus shall be on the level of money laundering and terrorist financing risk, and whether the professional firm has adequate controls in place to mitigate the risk so as to avoid the professional firm from being abused for illicit purposes. - 4.36 Existing clients may have become PEPs after they enter a business relationship, so it is essential that professional firms periodically monitor their existing client base for a change in the PEP status and update client information.
+This includes: - (a) Obtaining senior management approval for establishing (or continuing, for existing clients) such business relationships; - (b) Taking reasonable measures to establish the source of wealth and source of funds12; and - (c) Conducting enhanced ongoing monitoring of the business relationship. - 4.33 The enhanced CDD requirements for a PEP shall also apply to family members and close associates of such a PEP. - 4.34 In cases of lower risk business relationship with domestic PEPs, international organisation PEPs or PEPs who have stepped down from their prominent functions, their family members and close associates, the professional firm may adopt a risk-based approach in determining whether to perform enhanced CDD or the extent of enhanced CDD to perform. - 4.35 When considering whether to establish or continue a business relationship with a PEP, his/her family members and close associates, the focus shall be on the level of money laundering and terrorist financing risk, and whether the professional firm has adequate controls in place to mitigate the risk so as to avoid the professional firm from being abused for illicit purposes. - 4.36 Existing clients may have become PEPs after they enter a business relationship, so it is essential that professional firms periodically monitor their existing client base for a change in the PEP status and update client information.
 Such ongoing monitoring shall be based on the level of risk.